NotThatRob/Claude-Skill-Git-Commit-Message/README.md

 A [Claude Code](https://docs.anthropic.com/en/docs/claude-code) custom skill that generates clear, consistent commit messages following the [Conventional Commits](https://www.conventionalcommits.org/) specification.

-Type `/git-commit-message` in Claude Code, provide a diff or describe your changes, and get a ready-to-use commit message.
+Type `/git-commit-message` in Claude Code and the skill handles the rest — it reads your staged changes, analyzes the diff, and produces a ready-to-use commit message.

 ## Example